paulmoreau40/Applied-Data-Analysis-project-EPFL/README.md

 IDEAS FOR THE FUTURE (BROUILLON)
 * Study in more detail which features are most useful and relevant for our analysis
 * Investigate if Sentiment Analysis can be used as a feature for the PCA (for example by extracting the general sentiment over a specific topic for each speaker)
-* Try to add other speakers, compare with other figures (ex: Dalai Lama)
+* Try to add other politicians, or compare the Pope with another religious figure (ex: Dalai Lama)

 ### Questions for the TAs